godot-escoria/escoria-docs/advanced/faq.rst

 .. image:: img/character_animations_tres2.png
    :alt: Updated animations

-Use the dropdown again choosing the **save** option.
-Give the file an appropriate name and location in the file dialogue window that appears.
+Use the dropdown again, choosing the **save** option.
+Give the file an appropriate name and location in the file dialog window that appears.

 Assign the new animations to the character
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you have the animations defined, you need to tell Escoria when you want to use them.
-If the player buys a Jester outfit for example, you may script the "use" option for the Jester outfit inventory item to change the animation set.
+If the player buys a Jester outfit, for example, you may script the "use" option for the Jester outfit inventory item to change the animation set.
 The command used is "set_animations", and you pass it the path to your **ESCAnimationResource** file.